-HOW CULTURE AND ARTS INFLUENCE COUNTRIES ‘ECONOMIES: reflects Eric S. Reinert (Part II)
+HOW CULTURE AND ARTS INFLUENCE THE ECONOMY OF COUNTRIES: reflects Eric S. Reinert (Part II)

 The Norwegian economist Eric S. Reinert is known to a wide range of readers primarily as the author of the bestselling book How Rich Countries Got Rich and Why Poor Countries Stay Poor.
 The book has been translated into 18 languages and summarized the entrepreneurial experience that Dr. Reinert researched in 54 countries.